 In this article, you will find a brief summary of the rules that single and double quotation marks follow in PowerShell.

 For a more detailed explanation of quotation marks and PowerShell, see the Microsoft article about_Quoting_Rules.

 Double quotation marks define an expandable or dynamic string.
 Information entered between double quotation marks is computed when special actions are defined inside the string.

 For example, if the string entered is

 "abcd$1234" then the string will be computed as containing the variable

-In the the ShareGate migration tool Powershell articles, you will see double quotation marks are used for the majority of parameters that are alphanumeric, such as usernames or file names.
+In ShareGate's migration tool Powershell articles, you will see double quotation marks are used for most alphanumeric parameters, such as usernames or file names.

 Single quotation marks

-In the the ShareGate migration tool PowerShell articles, you will see that single quotation marks are used for
+In ShareGate's migration tool PowerShell articles, you will see that single quotation marks are used for

-password examples because a secure and complex password needs to be computed as written.
+password examples because a secure and complex password can contain symbols considered an action in a dynamic string.